And 6 weird ways to fall asleep that might be worth a try too!

 - Channel your inner teenager – Rolling your eyes can help trigger the release of melatonin, which explains why teenagers sleep better than anyone else on the planet.

-- Hum softly – Sing yourself a little song about how much you love sleep.
+- Hum softly – Sing yourself a little song about how much you love to sleep.
 You might fall asleep but your partner will either think you’re crazy or curse you for waking them up.
 But you’ll be asleep so who cares?